 Instructions

-1. Preheat oven to 325°F and line a 9x5 inch loaf pan with parchment paper.
+1. Preheat oven to 350°F and line a 9x5 inch loaf pan with parchment paper.

-2. In a medium bowl, mix together the mashed banana, Greek yogurt, applesauce, swerve, vanilla extract, and eggs until fully incorporated.
+2. In a medium bowl, mix together the mashed banana, Greek yogurt, monk fruit, vanilla extract, and eggs until fully incorporated.

-3. Add in the oat flour, salt, baking soda, cinnamon, and nutmeg and mix until just combined.
+3. Add in the flour, salt, baking soda, cinnamon, and nutmeg and mix until just combined.
 Don’t over mix!
+Fold in any optional mix ins, such as chocolate chips or nuts.

 4. Pour into loaf pan.
-Top with additional cinnamon, nutmeg and brown sugar swerve substitute if desired (highly recommended).
+Top with the optional streusel topping if desired.

 5. Bake for 55-60 minutes, or until top is browned and a toothpick comes out clean.
 Allow to cool completely before slicing.
 Store in the refrigerator for up to 6 days for ultimate freshness, or in a cool, dry place for up to 4 days.